chemouna/AlgorithmsCatalog/README.md

 - Bucket sort performs at its worst, O(n^2)​​ when all elements at allocated to the same bucket.

 #### Radix Sort
+- Radix sort is a O(n) sorting algorithm working on integer keys.

+- struct to be sorted has to be able to provide something that acts somewhat like an integer.
+Radix sort can be extended to floats, pairs, tuples and std::array.
+So if your struct can provide for example a std::pair<bool, float> and use that as a sort key, you can sort it using radix sort.

+- Radix sort builds on top of two principles:
+    1. counting sort is a stable sort.
+If two entries have the same number, they will stay in the same order.
+    2. If you sort a numbers by their lowest digit first, and then do a stable sort on higher digits, the result will be a sorted list.

+- The in-place version of radix sort has a nice benefit: It starts sorting at the most significant digit.
+The LCD version  made radix sort slow for large keys because it always had to look at every byte of the key.
+The in-place version could early out after looking at the first byte, which would potentially make it much faster for large keys.

 #### Flash Sort